 I recently moved back to a very humid climate after living in a very dry state for many years.
 Needless to say, it's been an adjustment.
-I've lived in humid places before, but had forgotten how much hotter it feels when there's more moisture in the air.
-The same temperature can seem ten or more degrees warmer here!
+I've lived in humid places before, but I had forgotten how much hotter it feels when there's more moisture in the air.
+The same temperature can seem 10 or more degrees warmer here!
 This scorching heat is a first for my pup.
 Here's what has worked to keep him cool and comfortable on warm summer days.

 7 Ways to Keep Your Dog Cool When It's Hot Outside

 1. Walk him in the early morning.